Exlll/ConfigLib/README.md

 There are two ways to load and save configurations.
 Which way you choose depends on your liking.
 Both ways have three methods in common:

-* `save` saves a configuration to a file
+* The `save` method saves a configuration to a file.
+The file is created if it does not exist and is overwritten otherwise.
-* `load` creates a new configuration instance and populates it with values taken from a file
+* The `load` method creates a new configuration instance and populates it with values taken from a file.
+For classes, the no-args constructor is used to create a new instance.
+For records, the canonical constructor is called.
-* `update` is a combination of `load` and `save` and the method you'd usually want to use: it takes care of creating the configuration file if it does not exist and otherwise updates it to reflect changes to (the fields or components of) the configuration type.
+* The `update` method is a combination of `load` and `save` and the method you'd usually want to
+  use: it takes care of creating the configuration file if it does not exist and otherwise updates it to reflect changes to (the fields or components of) the configuration type.

 <details>
  <summary>Example of <code>update</code> behavior when configuration file exists</summary>